juikalan21/build-your-own-git-in-javascript/README.md

-// three type of objects - blob, trees, commits
-// 1. blobs - actual data of how our file is changed - each git blob is stored in a separte file
-//git object storage git objects are stored in .object directory
-// in .git directory there are -objects/ -refs/ -HEAD

-//git at basic level is just a bunch of text files linked to each other by filenames

-//git init just creates a empty git folder
-// so whats inside git folder -
+#Understanding the .git repo

-// $ tree .git (tree structure)
+$ tree .git

-// .git
+.git
-// ├── config
+├── config
-// ├── HEAD
+├── HEAD
-// ├── hooks
+├── hooks
-// │   └── prepare-commit-msg.msample
+│   └── prepare-commit-msg.msample
-// ├── objects
+├── objects
-// │   ├── info
+│   ├── info
-// │   └── pack
+│   └── pack
-// └── refs
+└── refs
-//     ├── heads
+    ├── heads
-//     └── tags
+    └── tags

-//config is a text file that contains your git configuration for the current repo.
-If you look into it, you would see some basic settings for you repo like the author, filemode etc. contains all config of a repo
+1. config is a text file that contains your git configuration for the current repo.
+If you look into it, you would see some basic settings for you repo like the author, filemode etc.

-//cat config - it will show all branches information

-//.git folder - it has objects - so in that object there are commits and commits has a hash value - suppose commit has hash 1234567890 then it will create a folder/directory of first two characters - 12 here and that folder has a file named after the remaining characters 12/34567890 which has compressed data of the commit. so we use cat-file <hash> command to uncompress the data and be able ro read it

-//head - keeps teack of the current branch
-//cat HEAD - will show in which branch we currently are
+2. HEAD contains the current head of the repo.
+Depending on what you have set your "default" branch to be, it will be refs/heads/master or refs/heads/main or whatever else you had set to.
+As you might have guessed, this is pointing to refs/heads folder that you can see below, and into a file called master which does not exist as of now.
+This file master will only show up after you make your first commit.

-//hooks contain any scripts that can be run before/after git does anything. eg husky
+3. hooks contain any scripts that can be run before/after git does anything.
+I have written another blog here which goes a bit more into how git hooks work.

-//objects - objects contain the git objects, ie the data about the files, commits etc in your repo
+4. objects contains the git objects, ie the data about the files, commits etc in your repo.
+We will go in depth into this in this blog.

-//refs are basically like tags

-//git cat-file -p "commit-message" - so we have to make our cat-file command who will go in the hash folder -12 then read the contents of the file 34567890, uncompress it and return it in console log

-//To implement this, you'll need to:
+5. refs as we previously mentioned, stores references(pointers). refs/heads contains pointers to branches and refs/tags contains pointers to tags

+#cat-file
+Overview:
+1. navigate to .git/objects/commitSHA[0..2]
-// Read the contents of the blob object file from the .git/objects directory
+2. read the file inside the directory git/objects/commitSHA[0..2]/commitSHA[2..end]
-// Decompress the contents using Zlib
-// Extract the actual "content" from the decompressed data
-// Print the content to stdout
-//hence now we are done with cat-file

-//next is to create a blob object
-//till now we were reading the object - in this step we will create a object
+3. de-compress
+4. output